Cuantas Libras Son Un Kilogramo

 Q1: Is it always necessary to use the precise conversion factor (2.20462)?

 A1: For most everyday situations, using the approximate conversion factor (2.2) is perfectly acceptable and provides sufficient accuracy.
-However, for scientific or engineering applications requiring high precision, the more precise factor should be used.
+Still, for scientific or engineering applications requiring high precision, the more precise factor should be used.

 Q2: What about converting kilograms to ounces or pounds to ounces?